cjphawes/green-unity-project-1/README.md

 - Testing was completed in Google Chrome, Microsoft Edge and Firefox web browsers, on different device screen widths.
 - Every single link goes to the intended location, with the speed of transfer to new page being quick.
 - The sign-up form CTA button was originally an anchor element, however I found that form validation was cancelled due to not being a button element.
 The conumdrum I came across was whether to use the `method="GET"` and my completedsignup.html page to redirect the user too or use `method="POST"` and use the Code Institute's formdump link.
 I opted for the better user experience option.
 However with that in mind, I know I have used the incorrect method due to the nature of a form wanting to **POST** data not **GET**.
 In the real world, I would use Javascript or another programming language to redirect the user, whilst using the `method="POST"` to ease the struggle, but with limited knowledge, this was the best I could do.
 - I used the Lighthouse reporting tool in Google Chrome, Microsoft Edge and Firefox to test the performance of the website.
-I was happy to recevie above 98% on all scores!
+I was happy to receive above 98% on all scores!
   - **Index.html**![Index-page-lighthouse-test](/assets/readme-file-imgs/lighthouse-index.png)
   - **Opportunities.html**![Opportunities-page-lighthouse-testing](/assets/readme-file-imgs/lighthouse-opportunities.png)
   - **Member.html**![Become-a-member-page-lighthouse-test](/assets/readme-file-imgs/lighthouse-member.png)